Best HBCU Online Colleges 2023

 Salary After Attending: $42,994

-Delaware State University is a public institution of higher education in the city of Dover, Delaware.
-Delaware State University has been committed to the education of black Americans for a long time, and it was originally set up as a historically black college.
+Delaware State University is a public historically black land-grant research university in Dover, Delaware.
 This very modest educational facility is home to a total of 3,617 undergraduate students.
 The admissions procedure at Delaware State is extremely demanding because the percentage of applicants who are accepted into the school is only 39%.
-Biology, communications, and criminology are three of the most sought-after fields of study at the undergraduate level.
-After graduating from Delaware State University, where only 41% of students make it to the end, graduates start their careers with an average starting salary of $28,200.

 8. University of The Virgin Islands